markhm/mapbox-flow/README.md

 - Open a browser to http://localhost:8080/

 ### In case or problems
-In case of problems with Vaadin, a full clean solves most problems:
+In case of problems with Vaadin, a full clean solves most issues:
 - `mvn clean`
 - `rm package-lock.json`
 - `rm -Rf node_modules`